TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: If something isn't documented correctly 🤔
+about: If something isn't documented correctly 🤔 Preferred is to submit a suggestion via pull request ("Edit on GitHub")

 ---

 ### Current behavior

-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.

 ### Expected behavior/output